2024 Winning Bean Recipes: Contest Prize Winners

 Special Thanks

 Special thanks to The Green Ladle Culinary Arts School of Lewiston, Maine, for lending us their student-chefs to prepare each of the final recipes for judging.
-And to the photography students at the Lewiston Regional Technical Center for the photos of the winning dishes!
+And to the photography students at the Lewiston Regional Technical Center for the photos of the winning dishes.

 The following three bean recipes were the Farmers’ Almanac judges’ top picks.
-Let us know how they taste when you make them:
+Let us know how they taste when you make them.

 The Farmers’ Almanac 2024 Prize-Winning Bean Recipes

-Savory Cannellini Bean Butter Crumb Pie
+1st Place – Savory Cannellini Bean Butter Crumb Pie Recipe

 Delores Johansen – Greenville, MI